I was both repulsed and impressed when I read about this. How can a marketing strategy be so devious and yet so remarkable? Should this be legal?

 1. Create post-Black Friday/Cyber Monday gift guides

 Many of us are terrible gift-givers, and yet we all have loved ones whose primary love language is that of receiving gifts.
-That being said, the holidays can be pretty stressful for the former and disappointing for the ladder.
+That being said, the holidays can be pretty stressful for the former and disappointing for the latter.

 Yet, with a few thoughtful gift guides, you could save your stumped customers from their uncomfortable dilemma of "What to buy for Aunty Jane?!"